ronnieholm/FSharp-onion-architecture-sample/README.md

 Proof of concept F# clean architecture sample.

 Focus is on applying functional constructs over cluing together libraries and frameworks.
-Instead of FluentValidation, MediatR, Entity Framework, we use functions.
+Instead of FluentValidation, MediatR, Entity Framework, Moq, we use functions.

 While the template is in F#, many principles are applicable to C#, TypeScript,